-It's easy to remember the battles — First Manassas, Second Manassas, Antietam and more — but the Washington, D.C. area was also home to many other significant Civil War events, too.
-After all, it was here that Col. Robert E. Lee resigned his commission in the U.S. Army and followed his home state of Virginia to the Confederacy; it was here that President Lincoln directed the Union's war effort; it was here that the President was assassinated in 1865.
+It's easy to remember the battles — First Manassas, Second Manassas, Antietam, and more — but the Washington, D.C. area was also home to many other significant Civil War events, too.
+After all, it was here that Col. Robert E. Lee resigned his commission in the U.S. Army and followed his home state of Virginia to the Confederacy; it was here that President Abraham Lincoln directed the Union's war effort; it was here that the President was assassinated in 1865.

 And, it was also here that thousands of African Americans first experienced freedom after generations in bondage through the "contraband" camps, which the federal government created on the abandoned lands of secessionists during the war.

 Local Civil War blogger Ron Baumgarten has been exploring these largely-forgotten camps recently on his Civil War blog, All Not So Quiet Along the Potomac.
 Ron was kind enough to share some of his research with us.
 Check out the video above!

 In the early days of the Civil War, thousands of slaves fled their masters in the south and passed through Union lines.
 In the midst of fighting a war, the Federal army wasn't quite sure how to handle these emigres.
 Prior to the Emancipation Proclamation, what was their status?
 Siezing on the fact that Confederate masters considered slaves to be property, Union General Benjamin Butler coined the term "contrabands" — as in enemy property that was possessed as the contraband of war.